Sona Build Guide by Yasutsuna

 ||Aria of Perseverance||

 Boosts the movement speed (MS) of Sona and her allies.
 A good spell for engaging or retreating.
 This skill is maxed last due to it being having the least impact in a fight.
 However, a level is taken at Level 3 or Level 4 as the boost can potentially secure a kill, whether by Power Chord or by boosting your allies' speed.
-A good skill when used together with Talisman of Ascension as it makes escaping nearly impossible.

 ||Aria of Perseverance||